The problem: data consolidation for a Jira status report email

 "In Better Excel Exporter, it's easy to set which users or user groups have the permission to access specific reports.
 This restriction also decreases the server workload to a minimum."

-Automated delivery of the Excel reports is the final step of the solution.
+Automated emails sending the Excel status reports is the final step of the solution.

 Frantisek's team built a custom Groovy script which uploads the generated Excel reports automatically to Confluence, then sends out email notifications.

 Collecting all these data from a mix of platforms and further processing for an Excel report is a pretty resource-intensive operation.
 The MoroSystems team avoids Jira performance degradation by using CRON triggers to run these report generation and distribution services outside of busy work hours.